Feb 23- April 8, 2018

 In 2017, Susan and Filippo created “Spirito Creatore” curated by Timothy Verdon, and installed as a temporary exhibition at the Museo del Duomo in Florence, Italy.
 This multimedia installation was part of an international symposium, “The Arts and Ecumenism: What Theology Risks in Artistic Creation,” commemorating the 500th Anniversary of the Reformation.

 Susan Kanaga, cj, has been a member of the Community of Jesus since 1983.
-She holds a Bachelor of Fine Arts Degree in Painting from the Maine College of Art, a Bachelor of Arts Degree from the University of Denver, and an Associate’s Degree in Paralegal Studies from Rockhurst College.
+She holds a Master of Fine Arts Degree, studying painting under the direction of Dr. Filippo Rossi, a Bachelor of Fine Arts Degree in Painting from the Maine College of Art, a Bachelor of Arts Degree from the University of Denver, and an Associate’s Degree in Paralegal Studies from Rockhurst College.

 Art is Susan’s passion.
 Prior to returning to painting, she had diverse artistic experience.
 After studying in New York City and London, she was a professional makeup artist, costume designer, and florist.
 Susan also studied mosaic in Ravenna, Italy, as an apprentice to Master Mosaicist Alessandra Caprara of Mosaici Antichi e Moderni, and helped fabricate the mosaic floor of the Church of the Transfiguration in Orleans, Massachusetts.